Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

-To conclude, we would like to mention a valuable suggestion made by one of our reviewers, which would lead to a more abstract ES model than the one we propose here.
-Indeed, an important feature of a denotational model such as Event Structures is abstraction.
-Clearly, our PES semantics for types abstracts from their syntax: for instance, it maps to the same PES all the types given in \refToExample{ta} for the characteristic network of \refToExample{sync-async-characteristic-example}.
-As regards our FES semantics for networks, it abstracts from the syntax of networks via the narrowing operation, which prunes off all the input events that are not justified by an output event or by a message in the queue, as well as their successors.
-As a consequence, the (non typable) network $\pP{\pp}{\rcvL{\q}{ \la}; \sendL{\pr}{ \la'}} \parN \pP{\pr}{\rcvL{\pp}{ \la'}} \parN \emptyset$ is interpreted as the FES with an empty set of events, and so are infinitely many other networks of the same kind.
-A second abstraction is obtained when we step from FESs to their configuration domains.
-For instance, consider the 3-philosopher network made of three participants each of which wants to receive a message from its left neighbour before sending a message to its right neighbour.
-This deadlocked network is interpreted as a FES with 6 events with a circular dependency among the three output events (this is allowed in FESs, since the flow relation is not required to be transitive); however, none of these events will be able to occur in any configuration, so the only configuration of this FES will be the empty one.
-Now, the reviewer argued that a further abstraction could be realised by allowing two adjacent outputs towards different receivers to be swapped, taking inspiration from some recent work on deorderings for optimising imperative languages~\cite{PCPWOB20}.
-The suggestion was to introduce such a relaxation right in the beginning, when defining the PES semantics of processes.
-However, our standpoint is that processes should be agnostic to the mode of communication adopted by the network\footnote{Indeed, we use here exactly the same PES semantics for processes as we did for the synchronous case in \cite{CDG-LNCS19}.}, hence we would rather consider introducing such a relaxation in the FES semantics for networks.
-To this end, we could redefine the local flow relation (Clause (\ref{c1Aa}) of \refToDef{netaevent-relations}) as follows:
+An important feature of a denotational model such as Event Structures is abstraction.
+Clearly, our PES semantics for asynchronous types abstracts away from their syntax, by making explicit the concurrency relation between independent communications that is left implicit in the types: for instance, it maps to the same PES all the types given in \refToExample{ta} for the characteristic network of \refToExample{sync-async-characteristic-example}.
+Indeed, it can be shown that all well-formed asynchronous types that type the same network give rise to the same PES.
+Our FES semantics for networks also abstracts away from their syntax to some extent, via the narrowing operation which prunes off all the input events that are not justified by an output event or by a message in the queue, as well as all their successors.
+As a consequence, the (non typable) network $\pP{\pp}{\rcvL{\q}{ \la}; \sendL{\pr}{ \la'}} \parN \pP{\pr}{\rcvL{\pp}{ \la'}} \parN \emptyset$ is interpreted as the FES with an empty set of events, and so are other deadlocked networks of the same kind.